7Ji/archrepo/README.md

 Both of the builders fetch config update (i.e. change to **this** repo) from my local git server instead of Github.

 In most cases changes are pushed to the local server first before they reach GitHub.
-Therefore, changes made on GitHub (by other contributors, or via PR) would need to be verified by myself before they reach the local git server and the builders.
+Changes that reach GitHub first (e.g.by other contributors, or via PR) would need to be verified by myself before they reach the local git server and the builders.

 ## Submitting new package
 Please note all of the packages for aarch64 need to be built on my own Orange Pi 5 Plus + Orange Pi 5 combo, I run all my projects without sponsorship including this one.
 The current daily partialy update + weekly full update model is already very time-consuming and power-hungry.
 So **I don't want to accept packages that's not absolutely needed**.